leomao1979/Udacity-CarND-Behavioral-Cloning-P3/README.md

 ![Center Lane Driving][center_driving]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to recover to center.
-These images show what a recovery looks like starting from right side of the lane:
+I then recorded the vehicle recovering from the left and right sides of the road back to center.
+These images show what a recovery looks like:

 ![Recover Right][recover_right]